 - On 11th March, 1942 Prime Minister Winstill Churchill announced for sending a mission under the chairmanship of Sir Stafford Cripps to find out the solution of constitutional deadlock and problems of Indians.

-- In 1942 - Indian National Army was founded by Captain Mohan Singh and Niranjan Gill at Singapore.
-S. C Bose took over its command of 2nd Headquarter at Singapore and Rangoon.
+- In 1942 - Indian National Army was founded by Captain Mohan Singh and Niranjan Gill in Singapore.
+S. C Bose took over its command of 2nd Headquarter in Singapore and Rangoon.

-- On 21st October, 1943 – Azad Hind Government was set up at Singapore under S.C Bose.
+- On 21st October, 1943 – Azad Hind Government was set up in Singapore under S.C Bose.
 There was a women regiment known as Rani Jhansi.

 - In 1945 – Shimla Conference or Wavell Plan was proposed by Lord Wavell to solve the political deadlock.

 - In 1946, Cabinet Mission Plan was announced by PM Clement Attlee.